VEuPathDB/EbrcWebsiteCommon/Site/htdocs/documents/EuPathDB_Website_Privacy_Policy.md

 including an email address, and users may choose to provide a name and other identifying information in their public profile.
 Depending on their individual privacy settings, some personally identifiable information may be available to other users, including EuPathDB.
-However EuPathDB does not collect or use any of that information outside of its YouTube interactions.
+However, EuPathDB does not collect or use any of that information outside of its YouTube interactions.
 You can view videos without signing in to an account, but you must be a registered user in order to comment.
 As